-- Provide ongoing review of the stem cell guidelines to ensure continuing relevance.
+- Provide ongoing review of Chapter 12, Section F of TCPS 2 to ensure continuing relevance;

-- Developing and maintaining a list of frequently asked questions to provide advice on application of the CIHR stem cell guidelines, to be posted on the CIHR website
+- Develop and maintain a list of frequently asked questions to provide advice on application of Chapter 12, Section F of TCPS 2 (2014);

-- Creating and maintaining a registry of human embryonic stem cell lines created in Canada
+- Create and maintain a registry of human embryonic stem cell lines created in Canada;

-The Stem Cell Oversight Committee (SCOC) is a committee of Governing Council of CIHR and reports to the Governing Council, normally through the Executive Committee of Governing Council.
+The Stem Cell Oversight Committee (SCOC) is a committee of Governing Council of CIHR and reports to the Governing Council.